QuantumLS-Studio/MathTool-CLI/README.md

 [🀄简体中文](/README_zh.md)  |  🔠[English](/README.md)

 ## 📃Introduce
-A terminal-based math gadget that doesn't seem to be of any use.
+A terminal-based math tool that runs on linux.

-This program is free and open source, this source code can be used at will.
+This program is free and open source.
 We allow everyone to use the source code for enrichment, compilation, etc. But we don't take any responsibility for any problems!

-⚠note: This program is in the development stage and cannot be used for scientific precision calculations!
+⚠worn: This program is in developing and cannot be used for scientific precision calculations!
 If anything goes wrong, do so at your own risk!

 ## ❔How to use

-Look for the version in GitAction that matches your device
+Look in the GitAction and choose you need.

-Or clone and compile by yourself, but the source code of Linux and Windows is not the same, this needs to be noted!
+Or clone and compile by yourself.

-📦Linux compilation environment requirements: make, gcc
+📦Compilation environment requirements: make, gcc

-### 🐧Linux

-Stable

-Please open the terminal under src/stable and run "make" to compile.

-Preview

-Please open the terminal under src/stable and run "make" to compile.

-### 💠Windows

-Compile the cpp file yourself using the compiler.

-## 🧑‍💻Contributing people
+## 🧑‍💻Contribution and thanks

 [FTS427](https://github.com/FTS427) responsible for the entire project